laoye/react-7-segment-display/README.md

 ### Valid values for `value`

-You can dislay a number in decimal or hexadecimal, giving its value by a number or a string.
+You can display a number in decimal or hexadecimal, giving its value by a number or a string.

 ![Display demo](./assets/Display_hex.gif)